Dr-Sauce/TheFolder/README.md

 # The Folder
-The Folder was a project to recreate the last flip phone LG made using PowerPoint, so even people who don’t own LG Folder can try it.
-I stopped working on it because it takes too much time.
+The Folder is a project to recreate the last flip phone LG made using PowerPoint, so even people who don’t own it can try LG Folder.
+Currently I stopped working on it because it takes too much time creating.

 (The Folder is protected by a 255 length password.
 If you’re interested in continuing this project contact me.)